rahdirs/gulp/README.md

 ### Gulp Configuration

-Include the plugins in yout gulp configuration file.
+Include the plugins in your gulp configuration file.

 ```javascript
 var gulp = require('gulp');